 Dragojevic died his one-year fight with lung cancer on Sunday, July 29, 2018, at 5 a.m. at a Split hospital.

 Dragojevic had a four-decade career and was regarded as one of the most recognizable musical figures in Croatia and the Croatian diaspora throughout the globe.
 He was one of the few musicians to play in Carnegie Hall, the Royal Albert Hall, the Olympia in Paris, and the Sydney Opera House.

 His solo career started in 1974, when he won the Split Festival with the song “a e mi Copacabana.”
-A year later, Dragojevi and composer Zdenko Runji produced the song “Galeb I Ja,” which became a big success and established him as a household figure.
+A year later, Dragojevic and composer Zdenko Runjic produced the song “Galeb I Ja,” which became a big success and established him as a household figure.

 Over the years, he had a string of additional big successes, including “Cesarica,” “Oprosti Mi, Pape,” “Skalinada,” “Zuto Lisce Ljubavi,” “Nadalina,” and “Piva klapa ispod volta.”
 His timeless melodies continue to be popular decades later.

 Oliver was officially farewelled in Croatia over two days, leaving behind his wife Vesna and kids Dino, Damir, and Davor.
 Oliver was given a spectacular send-off on July 31st in Split.
 For the first time in Croatian history, the government designated the day a National Day of Condolence, with flags flying at half-mast throughout the country.

 The city of Zagreb, where Oliver spent the most of his life, paid tribute to the singer with a special memorial service at the Croatian National Theatre in the morning.
 The memorial was attended by President Kolinda Grabar-Kitarovic and Prime Minister Andrej Plenkovic, in addition to his family and close friends.